-Jet fuel expenditure.
-Jet fuel prices are gathered from the US Energy Information Administration (EIA, 2018).
-I use average end-user sales prices by quarter and region.
-Regions are based on the Petroleum Administration for Defense Districts (PADD).
-The data cover all five districts (and sub-districts): West Coast, Rocky Mountain, Gulf Coast, Midwest, and East Coast.
+(and sub-districts): West Coast, Rocky Mountain, Gulf Coast, Midwest, and East Coast.
 The East Coast PADD has three sub-districts: New England, Central Atlantic, and Lower Atlantic.
 End-user sales prices include delivery costs, which capture relevant variations in fuel prices across the US.
 Despite this spatial variation, end-user sales prices closely track changes in spot prices, as illustrated in Figure A-4, panel (a).
 Panel (b) in this Figure shows the variation of end-user sales prices across regions and compares it with spot prices.

-To calculate jet fuel expenditure per available seat, I multiply the average jet fuel dense configurations.
-The calculation in this graph uses the average number of seats across all planes.

-use in each segment by its respective jet fuel price.
+To calculate jet fuel expenditure per available seat, I multiply the average jet fuel use in each segment by its respective jet fuel price.
 The price assigned to each segment corresponds to the PADD where the departing airport is located.
 Then, for each product, I sum fuel expenditures of all the segments of a product's route.

-D Additional results of tax substitution
+D Additional results on tax substitution